Akshay Sura - Partner

 In this video, I am going through the Sitecore Content Marketing Platform (CMP) Integration to Sitecore XP/XM.
-We are hoping to release future videos for integration of DAM into Sitecore.
+We are hoping to release future videos for the integration of DAM into Sitecore.

 Note: The following is the transcription of the video produced by an automated transcription system.